What we DO

 In the United States, the education system isn’t designed to center student experiences.

 For Black students and students of color especially, this leads to persistent inequities in the ways they experience school.
-CEL partners with leaders — from students to superintendents — to disrupt this by having high-performing, equity-driven leaders in every school.
+CEL partners with leaders — from the classroom to the central office — to disrupt this by facilitating contextualized professional learning and coaching.

 Our approach.